Minor in Possession Defense in Texas

 sufficient evidence) that an individual under the age of 21 has been drinking

-or is in possession of alcohol, the underage individual may be charged
+or is in possession of alcohol, the underage individual may be charged with the

-with Minor in Possession.
+juvenile crime of Minor in Possession.
 Typically, an MIP charge is a misdemeanor.

 Technically, the term "minor in possession" is incorrect.
 Why?